-We are conducting our EXAM phase 3 trial of cabozantinib as a potential treatment for medullary thyroid cancer under a SPA with the FDA.
+Our EXAM phase 3 trial of cabozantinib as a potential treatment for MTC has been conducted under a SPA with the FDA.
 A SPA is designed to facilitate the FDA's review and provide feedback on the proposed design and size of clinical trials that are intended to form the primary basis for determining a product candidate's efficacy.
 If agreement is reached with the FDA, a SPA agreement documents the terms and conditions under which the design of the subject trial will be adequate for submission of the efficacy and human safety portion of an NDA.
 However, there are circumstances under which we may not receive the benefits of a SPA, notably if the FDA subsequently identifies a substantial scientific issue essential to determining the product candidate's safety or efficacy, and we may be required to conduct significant additional development in order to obtain regulatory approval notwithstanding the SPA.
-Our rolling NDA based on the EXAM results may not receive priority review and may be subject to delay or lack of approval, including delay or lack of approval based on potential feedback from an FDA Advisory Committee.
+We completed the submission of our rolling NDA in May 2012 based on the data from our EXAM trial.
+On July 30, 2012, we announced that the FDA accepted our NDA for filing and granted a Priority Review designation with a stated action date of November 29, 2012.
+However, our NDA may be subject to delay or lack of approval.

 In December 2011, we initiated COMET-2, our first phase 3 pivotal trial of cabozantinib in patients with metastatic castration-resistant prostate cancer, with pain response as the primary efficacy endpoint for the trial.
-We were not able to reach a timely agreement with the FDA under a SPA on the proposed design and analysis of the COMET-2 trial.
+We were not able to reach a timely agreement with the FDA for a SPA on the proposed design and analysis of the COMET-2 trial.
 We originally submitted the proposed protocol for this trial using primary endpoints of pain reduction and bone scan response to the FDA in June 2011 with a request for a SPA.
 The FDA's final response prior to our discontinuation of the SPA process, which we received in October 2011, raised the following concerns regarding the COMET-2 trial design in the context of its consideration of a SPA for the trial, among other comments: